yupyub/PathFinding_Visual/readme.md

 <img>

 The rules for map00.txt are as follows:

 5-1.
 The first start line is given the map size.

 5-2.
-Meaning of each number:
+Meaning of each number :

-0 : Free space to pass
-1 : Walls that cannot passable
-2 : Starting point
-3 : Destination point
+0 : Free space to pass, 1 : Walls that cannot passable, 2 : Starting point, 3 : Destination point

 If there are errors such as multiple start points, Destination points, or incorrect map size, the program may not function normally.